tkr22777/teaching-cs-630/week_04/06_select_aggregates.md

 ## Overview

-Aggregate functions perform calculations on multiple rows and return a single result.
-This guide covers aggregate functions, GROUP BY, and HAVING clauses using standard SQL.
+When you need summary information - totals, averages, counts - you'll use aggregate functions.
+Instead of returning every row, these functions calculate a single result from multiple rows.
+This is essential for reports, analytics, and understanding your data.

 ## Sample Data